-"We should have killed him," the female voice whispered to someone else "He's on the roof," someone else said, his words nearly muted from the sound of metal being torn apart by claws.
+"We should have killed him," the female voice whispered to someone else.
+"He's on the roof," someone else said, his words nearly muted from the sound of metal being torn apart by claws.
 "Kill him," the gruff voice ordered.
 "Kill him now."
 Blayne opened her eyes and took a quick look around.
 It was a young male who sat beside her, his attention focused on the van ceiling.
 She looked him over once and saw the blade he had strapped to his leg.
 Military issue.
 "And lock her up!" the gruff voice snapped.
 The young male pulled his gaze away from the ceiling and back to Blayne.
 She smiled at him.
 He blinked, startled, and quickly tried to grab her wrists.
 She yanked them away and slapped him across the face.
 His head jerked to the side, and Blayne reached down and grabbed hold of his blade.
 As she slid it free from its holster, she kept in mind what her father had always told her.
 "Do something, Blayne.
-Even if it's wrong, do something." [&]quot;Jesus.
-She's sweating like a pig." [&]quot;In this cold?" a female asked.
+Even if it's wrong, do something."
+And that's just what she did.